 This sauce comes together in less than ten minutes.
 Simply stir your ingredients together in a saucepan and keep an eye on the flavors.
 Don’t be afraid to taste your sauce while you cook to ensure your flavors are well balanced!

-First, boil wine, the shallot and lemon juice in a small saucepan over high heat until the mixture is reduced to 1/4 cup.
+- First, boil wine, the shallot and lemon juice in a small saucepan over high heat until the mixture is reduced to 1/4 cup.
 This should take about 6 minutes.

-Add butter
+Add Butter

-Next, reduce the heat to low and add in butter, one piece at a time, whisking until melted before adding more.
+- Next, reduce the heat to low and add in butter, one piece at a time, whisking until melted before adding more.

-Final seasonings
+Final Seasonings

-Finally, remove pan from heat and stir in the dill.
+- Finally, remove pan from heat and stir in the dill.
 Then, season to taste with salt and pepper, and enjoy!

-Making sauce in the Instant Pot
+Tip: Making Sauce in the Instant Pot

 If you don’t feel like dirtying one more pan, you could also make this sauce in the pressure cooker using the SAUTE function.
 Just remove the cooked salmon to a plate, empty the cooking liquid, and proceed to make the sauce in the pressure cooker.